 How does OpenDNS help?

 By default, OpenDNS blocks Internet-scale bots from resolving for all OpenDNS users and provides more comprehensive malware site protection for OpenDNS Enterprise users.
-This means even if the virus has penetrated machines on your network, it is rendered useless because it cannot connect back to the botnet.
+This means even if the virus has penetrated machines on your network, it is rendered useless because it cannot connect back to the Command and Control Callback.
 When you're surfing normally and come across an infected websites, perhaps through ad content or a redirection on web page, OpenDNS will also block that connection from going through, which prevents you from becoming infected in the first place.

 How can I tell if my network or computer is infected?